will11600/BritishPrimitives/readme.md

 ![British Primitives](/Wordmark.svg?raw=true)
 ![NuGet Version](https://img.shields.io/nuget/v/BritishPrimitives)
-This is a C\# library that provides primitive types for common UK-specific data formats, such as postal codes, National Insurance numbers, and company registration numbers.
-The library is designed to be lightweight and efficient, with a focus on performance and ease of use.
-It also includes support for serialization and Entity Framework Core, making it easy to use in a variety of applications.

 ## Introduction

 `BritishPrimitives` is a .NET library that provides a set of primitive types for representing common UK-specific data formats.
 These types are designed to be lightweight and efficient, with a focus on performance and ease of use.
 The library also includes support for serialization and Entity Framework Core, making it easy to use in a variety of applications.